 INTRO & INTERLUDES

 Cobwebbed leotards adorn male dancers who contort their bodies into Art Deco Erté – style letters, spelling out ‘David Bowie, The 1980 Floor Show’.
 Romain de Tirtoff (1892 –1990) was a Russian born French artist and designer known as Erté, based upon the French pronunciation of his initials, R.T.
-Erte was a 20th century artist and designer who flourished in an array of fields, including fashion, interior design, costumes, and for film, theater and opera set design.
+Erte was a 20th century artist and designer who flourished in many fields, including fashion, interior design, costumes, film, theater and opera set design.

 The dancers styled by Natasha Korniloff intermittently prance around Bowie, denoting the passage of time.
-Her webbed leotards resemble Natasha’s designs for the dancers on the six scaffolded platforms of the Lindsay Kemp stage show and in many Ziggy Stardust performances.
-Natasha costumed Ziggy’s Rainbow Theatre concerts in London on 18 & 19 August, 1972, which also included Kemp and his troupe.
+Her cob-webbed leotards resemble Natasha’s designs for the dancers on the scaffolded platforms of the Lindsay Kemp stage show, and in many early Ziggy Stardust performances.
+Natasha costumed Ziggy’s Rainbow theatre concerts in London on 18 & 19 August 1972, which also included Kemp and his troupe.

-This is the debut of a song from Bowie’s upcoming album Diamond Dogs (1974), when the ‘futuristic’ Orwellian year 1984 was only a decade away.
+This performance was the debut of a song from Bowie’s upcoming album Diamond Dogs (1974) when the ‘futuristic’ Orwellian year 1984 was only a decade away.
 The strings on the album version of this song were inspired by the orchestrations on Barry White albums, which heralded Bowie’s soul phase.
 We always knew that he wanted to be a black star!

 In Kabuki theater, a technique called Hayagawari (早替り, literally “quick change” facilitates quick removal of clothing.
 Layers of a character’s personality are revealed as the costume is stripped away.
 Also, a single actor would play multiple roles.